yoannchaudet/tianlan/README.md

 Tiānlán is packaged as a PowerShell module which exposes a single function: `Invoke-Tianlan`.

-The function starts a dedicated PowerShell Core shell (either in your host or in a container) which exposes a different PowerShell module with all the functionalities of Tiānlán.
+The function starts a dedicated PowerShell Core shell (either on your host or in a container) which exposes a different PowerShell module with all the functionalities of Tiānlán.
 This indirection is aimed at keeping things clean and tidy.

 In order to start the shell (from the root of the repository):